Gilbert-Studio-Newbe/React-Setup/project-review.md

 - **Calculation Propagation**: The useNodeCalculations hook efficiently manages data flow between nodes.
 - **Modern UI**: Tailwind CSS is used for consistent styling throughout the application.
 - **✅ Improved Component Organization**: Components are now organized by type in subdirectories with barrel files for cleaner imports.
+- **✅ Enhanced Simplified Flow Page**: Created a simplified flow page with custom nodes, edges, and UI components to demonstrate core functionality.

 ### 9.2 Areas for Improvement
 - **Type Safety**: The application could benefit from stricter type definitions and enforcement in data flow.